scala/docs.scala-lang/contribute/documentation.md

 * [Claim Scaladoc Issues and Provide Documentation](/contribute/scala-standard-library-api-documentation/) - please claim issues prior to working on a specific scaladoc task to prevent duplication of effort.
 If you sit on an issue for too long without submitting a pull request, it will revert back to unassigned and you will need to re-claim it.
 * You can also just
 [submit new Scaladoc](/contribute/scala-standard-library-api-documentation/)
 without creating an issue, but please look to see if there is an issue already submitted for your task and claim it if there is.
-If not, please post your intention to work on a specific scaladoc task on scala-internals so that people know what you are doing.
+If not, please post your intention to work on a specific scaladoc task on [Scala Contributors](https://contributors.scala-lang.org/) so that people know what you are doing.

 ### The Main Scala Documentation Site